How we inspect fire and rescue services

 Our assessment of efficiency will consider:

-• how well it is matching resources to the risks faced by the public.
+• how well it is planning to manage its risks affordably in the future.

 People